-- 7.1 All employees have a duty to report concerns about the safety and welfare of pupils/students. - 7.2 Concerns about any of the following should be reported to the Designated Safeguarding Lead for Child Protection (DSL): - physical abuse of a pupil/student - sexual abuse of a pupil/student - emotional abuse of a pupil/student - neglect of a pupil/student - an intimate or improper relationship between an adult and a pupil/student The school's DSL is Mrs A. Shaul.
-(See Safeguarding Policy) - 7.3 The reason for the concern may be the actions of a colleague (including a more senior colleague), another pupil/student or someone outside the school.
+- 7.1 All employees have a duty to report concerns about the safety and welfare of pupils/students.

+- 7.2 Concerns about any of the following should be reported immediately to the Designated Safeguarding Lead for Child Protection (DSL):

+- physical abuse of a pupil/student

+- sexual abuse of a pupil/student

+- emotional abuse of a pupil/student

+- neglect of a pupil/student

+- an intimate or improper relationship between an adult and a pupil/student

+The school's DSL is Mrs S Wright.
+(See Child Protection and Safeguarding Policy)

+- 7.3 The reason for the concern may be the actions of a colleague (including a more senior colleague), another pupil/student or someone outside the school.
 Whatever the reason, concerns must be reported.
-Failure to report a Child Protection related allegation will be in itself a disciplinary matter.
+Failure to report a Child Protection related allegation will be in itself a disciplinary matter. - 7.4 Concern about a colleague's professional capability should be discussed with a member of the Senior Management Team or the Head of School.